Relintai/pandemonium_engine_docs/about/list_of_features.md

 - Read and write `JSON` files.
 - Read and write INI-style configuration files using `ConfigFile`.

-   - Can (de)serialize any Godot datatype, including Vector2/3, Color, ...
+   - Can (de)serialize any Pandemonium datatype, including Vector2/3, Color, ...

 - Read XML files using `XMLParser`.
 - Pack game data into a PCK file (custom format optimized for fast seeking),